|

 tiller |

-- 1) a plant that springs from the root or bottom of
+- 1) a new plant that originates from the root or bottom of

 the original stalk, referred to as an offset or daughter